tartley/gloopy/documentation/intro.rst

-`PyWeek <http://pyweek.org>`_ participants 'Scav' and 'Threads' for showing me how it should be done, and PyWeek message board users donal.h, Cosmologicon, RB[0], PyTM30, Tee and saluk for cajoling me into accepting the merit of allowing people to bring pre-existing codebases into PyWeek.
+`PyWeek <http://pyweek.org>`_ participants 'Scav' and 'Threads' for showing me how it should be done, and PyWeek message board users donal.h, Cosmologicon, RB[0], PyTM30, Tee and saluk for cajoling me into accepting the merit of allowing people to bring pre-existing codebases into PyWeek so long as they are public.